Skyshield: Design

 The weapons system itself consists of two 35 mm (1.38 inch) revolver cannons with a rate of fire of 1,000 rounds per minute, a fire control system made up of a sensor unit and a detached command post.
 The Skyshield can use up to two surface-to-air missile 8-cell modules for an expanded air defense capability.
 The Skyshield is designed for traditional anti-aircraft roles in addition to defense against missiles (see anti-ballistic missile).

-The Skyshield is easily deployed by trucks and other transportation systems.
+The Skyshield is deployed by trucks and other transportation systems.

 The fire control system (FCS) uses an X-band search and tracking radar X-TAR-3D, and another unit for radar/TV and/or laser/FLIR precision tracking.
 The command post can be placed up to 500 meters, roughly, from the fire control unit (FCU), using encrypted radio-waves.
 The Skyshield system can be networked with other air defense systems for wider and more effective air coverage, expanding its roles from point defense to area defense.

 Radars for the acquisition and tracking of air and surface targets, named Oerlikon Tracking Module TMX Mk2 and TMKu Mk2, operated in X and Ku band respectively.